enkomat/enkomat.github.io/index.md

 * This was a project for an university course, where each student was tasked to create a program with Python.
 Built with [Pygame](https://www.pygame.org/).
 I used [two](https://www.kenney.nl/assets/micro-roguelike) [different](https://www.kenney.nl/assets/game-icons) open source graphics asset packs from [Kenney](https://www.kenney.nl) for the project.
 * Development in 2021.
 * The [GitHub repo](https://github.com/enkomat/ot-harjoitustyo) contains more information and full source code.
 * Progress: ██▁▁▁▁▁▁ 25%

+### Shift Select

+* Minimalistic browser puzzle prototype.
+Based on exploring the mechanic of selecting multiple items at once, like you would when holding shift and the left mouse button on your computer.
+The mechanic sounds like the most boring thing imaginable when written out, but some interesting things start happening when you begin messing around with the [XOR gate](https://en.wikipedia.org/wiki/XOR_gate) type weirdness of multiple overlapping selections.
+* Built with vanilla JavaScript.
+* The [GitHub repo](https://github.com/enkomat/shiftselect) contains full source code.
+* Progress: ██▁▁▁▁▁▁ 25%